precice/precice/.github/PULL_REQUEST_TEMPLATE/PULL_REQUEST_TEMPLATE.md

 **Motivation**

 <!--
 Short rational why preCICE need this change.
+If this is already described in an issue a link to that issue is sufficient.
 -->

 **Additional Information**